Leaf from an Antiphonary

-One of four codicologically unrelated leaves from an antiphonary, a choral book containing the music used in the Divine Office.
+A single leaf from an antiphonary, a book containing the sung portions of the Divine Office.

-1 column of 6 staves in Latin.
-Bounding lines blind or light plummet, doubled and full-length to upper and lower edges, writing lines blind or light plummet, with upper and lower bounding lines for each line of text.
+1 column of 8 staves in Latin.
+Bounding lines in light plummet, doubled and full-length to upper and lower edges, writing lines in light plummet, with upper and lower bounding lines for each line of text.
 Heightened square notation on a four-line red staff, C-clef indicated.

 Written in a Italian rotunda script in black ink with red rubrics.
 On recto, three-staff-high [S] (for “Spiritus domini…”) in light salmon on gold background with small amount of acanthus in colors, a few gold balls with a single ray, historiated with the Pentecost: nimbed half-figures of Mary and apostles in lower compartment, Mary in blue with hands crossed, watching as the holy spirit descends from the upper compartment through white clouds on a blue background, projecting red rays into the lower compartment.